DORSA-co/Photo_Viewer/README.md

 qmainwindow_obj.image_viewer.zoom(zoom_in=False, zoom_out=False)
 ```
 #### Input parameters:
-    - zoom_in: Boolean determing to apply zoom in, defaults to False.
+    - zoom_in: Boolean determining to apply zoom in, defaults to False.
-    - zoom_out: Boolean determing to apply zoom out, defaults to False
+    - zoom_out: Boolean determining to apply zoom out, defaults to False

 1. Zooming in
 ```python